Tropophilia: Thriving On Uncertainty Beyond Resilience & AntiFragility!

 Thus, Tropophila further develops error-reducing-benefit-maximizing organizational structures where the whole is greater than the sum of its parts.

 Most HR efforts, if not all, are reactive practices based on signs and symptoms, such as employee disengagement, lack of empowerment, poor leadership, and conflicting assessments.
 Hence, they focus primarily on risks and vulnerabilities and not on strengths or capacities, let alone on tropophilia!

 Low engagement and accountability (no skin in the game) continue to cost the global economy over $1 trillion annually and the 2017 Elderman Trust Barometer reveals a sharp decline in engagement and accountability across all sectors of business, private and public, especially with millennials who abhor restrictive organizations without a higher purpose.

 Employers continue to be the victims of “expert” advice and struggle to determine what constitutes “best practices.”
 Best practices serve little purpose, if any, in Black Swan Domain.

 If you get caught unprepared in a Black Swan Domain it will be devastating.
-The only way to prepare your company is by making it Tropophilic ensuring that every employee has a Day-1-Always attitude!
+The only way to prepare your company is by making it Tropophilic, thus ensuring that every employee becomes an ideal-seeking individuals with a Day-1-Always attitude!

 Living organisms can defy the misleading gloss on the second law of thermodynamics (Entropy), “They take disorganized bits and pieces of matter, and put them together in fiendishly complex and refined ways”.
 This is Tropophilia in action!